 Why Athletes Choke

-One of the most common problems athletes come to me with is what we often call “choking under pressure.”
+One of the most common problems even elite athletes came to me with, is what we often call “choking under pressure.”

 An athlete performs brilliantly in practice, but when the pressure rises in competition, something changes.
-Their movements tighten.
+Their muscles and movements tighten.
 Their thinking becomes rushed or scattered.
-Shots they normally execute with ease suddenly feel difficult.
+Shots or movements they normally execute with ease, suddenly feel difficult.

-What usually happens is that the conscious mind begins interfering with movements that should be automatic.
+What usually happens is that the conscious mind begins interfering with movements that should be automatic, or subconscious.

 When athletes try to consciously control skills that were trained through repetition, performance often breaks down.

 The body already knows what to do.
 The problem is that pressure activates fear, self-doubt, or worry about the outcome.
-When that happens, the mind begins trying to control things that should simply be allowed to happen naturally.
+When that happens, the mind begins trying to control things that should be happen naturally on autopilot.

 One of the main goals of mental training is helping athletes trust the automatic systems they’ve already built through practice.